UWE – ages ago

 Help run a Masters course in Reproduction and Development

-Favourite thing to do in science Testing methods in the lab
+Favourite thing to do in my job: Testing methods in the lab

 Research, lab work and teaching